danforthcenter/plantcv/docs/morphology_tutorial.md

 ## Tutorial: Morphology Functions

 PlantCV is composed of modular functions that can be arranged (or rearranged) and adjusted quickly and easily.
-Pipelines do not need to be linear (and often are not).
-Please see pipeline example below for more details.
+Workflows do not need to be linear (and often are not).
+Please see Workflow example below for more details.
 A global variable "debug" allows the user to print out the resulting image.
 The debug has three modes: either None, 'plot', or print'.
 If set to
 'print' then the function prints the image out, if using a [Jupyter](jupyter.md) notebook you could set debug to 'plot' to have the images plot to the screen.
-Debug mode allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole datasets.
+Debug mode allows users to visualize and optimize each step on individual test images and small test sets before workflows are deployed over whole datasets.

 Morphology sub-package functions can be used once a binary mask has been created (see the [VIS tutorial](vis_tutorial.md) and the [VIS/NIR tutorial](vis_nir_tutorial.md)